mansim07/dataplex-labs/lab1-data-organization/README.md

 <hr>

 This concludes the lab module.
-Either proceed to the [main menu](../README.md) or to the [next module](../lab2-data-security/README.md) you will curate and standardize the data using Dataplex dataflow templates based task.
+Either proceed to the [main menu](../README.md) or to the [next module](../lab2-data-security/README.md) where you will apply and manage data security policies using Dataplex

 <hr>